 But without the proper guidance, even the most proven effective therapies can fall short of your potential, which is why you need to establish a strong therapeutic alliance that fosters an open, honest, and adaptive relationship.
 A relationship where you can trust in your therapist to truly have your best interests at heart and work outside of the inaccurate cultural perceptions of the “difficult” BPD patient, giving you the chance to express your feelings and explore them as deeply as possible within a non-judgmental environment.

-Using the benefits of the guided therapies and peer support established in residential treatment, you can learn to grow outside of the constraints of your BPD and benefit from a warm, adaptive environment aware of the dangers of inaccurate cultural perceptions and the benefits of compassionate care.
+Using the benefits of the guided therapies and peer support established in inpatient treatment for borderline personality disorder, you can learn to grow outside of the constraints of your BPD and benefit from a warm, adaptive environment aware of the dangers of inaccurate cultural perceptions and the benefits of compassionate care.
 No matter how you think people perceive you and the pain that is influencing your world now, know that there is a whole other world out there filled with people driven by a desire to help you overcome your pain and focus on the pleasures of life instead of living to escape the negatives.

-Bridges to Recovery offers comprehensive residential treatment for people living with Borderline Personality Disorder and other co-occurring mental health challenges.
+Bridges to Recovery offers comprehensive inpatient treatment for borderline personality disorder and other co-occurring mental health challenges.
 Contact us to learn more about how you can take advantage of therapies and peer support to reconcile your painful emotions in a positive environment.